 In New Zealand, you an buy at Aircraft models who carry a good selection of 200, 400 and 500 scale models.

-Side note: You’ll quickly notice that most of the model aircraft model shops are all very old and basic, with excessively long left side menus 🙂 Arm yourself with patience…
+Side note: You’ll quickly notice that some of the model aircraft model shops are all very old and basic, with excessively long left side menus 🙂 Arm yourself with patience…

 The perfect gift